 Setting up a safe sleep space for your baby isn’t complicated when you know what to do (and not do.)
 Remember, the simpler the sleep space, the better!

 Have your baby sleep in a modern crib with only a fitted sheet.
 No bumpers, pillows, loose blankets or mobiles needed!
-Lower the crib mattress once your baby starts pulling to stand.
+Lower the crib mattress once your baby can sit up.
 And keep the space around baby’s crib free from furniture, curtains and cords.
 Dress your baby in a sleep sack and use a thermometer to know what baby should wear under the sleep sack.
-Lastly, always place your baby to sleep on his back, for every sleep.
+Lastly, always place your baby to sleep on their back, for every sleep.
 And make sure no one smokes inside your home.

 Following all of these tips, for every sleep, will ensure you’re giving your little one a comfortable and safe place to sleep.